vjlab/resources/content/mrbayes_quickstart.md

 ### Interactive mode

-Initialize with `mb`, then enter the following lines:
+Initialize with `mb`, then enter the following lines one at a time.
+Press 'Enter' at each new line:

 ```
 set usebeagle=yes beagledevice=gpu beagleprecision=single;